YovinduManeth/Recipe-Hub/README.md

 - Adds smooth animation effects when elements appear while scrolling

-## Implemented Features

-- Recipe search functionality added to the Home page.
-- Search bar is available only on `Home.html` to provide a cleaner user interface.
-- Removed unnecessary search bars from other pages.
-- Users can search recipes by typing keywords or partial names (e.g., typing "ch" suggests chocolate-related recipes).
-- Recipe suggestions dynamically display matching recipes and redirect users to the relevant recipe details page.
-- Recipe details, favourite recipes, and recipe sharing features are implemented using JavaScript.

 ## Bootstrap 5 Components Used

 The project uses Bootstrap 5 components to create a responsive and user-friendly interface.